DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 ## Cybersecurity in Hospitality

-Even hotels/hostels/aparthotels or any other business in the hospitality industry requires cybersecurity.
+All businesses in the hospitality industry, including hotels, hostels, and aparthotels, require cybersecurity.
 Actually, especially those, since they are dealing with lots of personal information on a daily basis.

 ### Application Security

 To briefly point out the obvious again: your websites and servers require cybersecurity.

-You can get started with advanced security and performance by setting up the [Cloudflare Business Plan](https://www.cloudflare.com/plans/business/) for only $200/month.
+You can get started with advanced security and performance by signing up for the [Cloudflare Business Plan](https://www.cloudflare.com/plans/business/), which costs only $200 per month.
+Visit the website to learn more.

-Go check it out today!
-However, take into account that it's a self-serve plan, meaning that you will have to set up everything yourself.
+However, keep in mind that the Business Plan is a self-service option, so you will be responsible for setting everything up yourself.

 If you require support, and enterprise-grade and customizable solutions, as well as [Data Localization Suite](https://www.cloudflare.com/data-localization/) – to control on a technical-level that visitor traffic's metadata which can identify a customer stays in the EU, and TLS termination and inspection happens only in EU data centers –, then get in touch with the Cloudflare team to talk about the [Enterprise Plan](https://www.cloudflare.com/enterprise/).

-As an overview, the Enterprise Plan includes (among several other things):
+The Enterprise Plan includes the following features, among others:
 - 24/7/365 email & emergency phone support
 - Enterprise guided onboarding, training & continued 24/7/365 support
 - Dependable service level agreements (SLA) with 100% uptime